 | Lean pilot total | $45-$250/month | Good for 10,000 monthly users when feature use is controlled. |

 If most of the 10,000 users become active power users, the cost changes quickly.
 For example, if users repeatedly run crop recommendations, open weather and market panels, upload plant photos or soil reports, ask follow-up questions, and play audio responses, a safer planning range is $275-$750/month.
-The cheapest rollout keeps speech playback optional, compresses uploads, caches repeated advisory outputs, and limits automatic calls on page load.
+The cheapest rollout keeps read-aloud playback optional, compresses uploads, caches repeated advisory outputs, and limits automatic calls on page load.

 The hosting side can remain low because the underlying deployment approach benefits from serverless no-cost allowances.
 Firebase App Hosting documentation lists no-cost monthly limits for App Hosting bandwidth and underlying Cloud Run CPU, memory, and request usage, with costs starting after those limits are crossed.

-Why this is licence-worthy
+Why this is deployment-ready

 For public-sector buyers, the value is outreach and consistency.
 For NGOs, it is field capacity.
 For companies, it is retention and upsell.
 For SaaS platforms, it is a feature expansion.
 For universities and training institutions, it is a teaching and demonstration tool.
 The same core platform can be packaged differently for each buyer.